Aliases for EGR1 Gene

 GeneCards Summary for EGR1 Gene

 EGR1 (Early Growth Response 1) is a Protein Coding gene.
 Diseases associated with EGR1 include Ischemia and Familial Tumoral Calcinosis.
-Among its related pathways are Trk receptor signaling mediated by the MAPK pathway and Development HGF signaling pathway.
+Among its related pathways are AGE-RAGE signaling pathway in diabetic complications and Glucocorticoid receptor regulatory network.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is EGR2.